How to Adjust your Truss Rod

 From time to time you may need to make adjustments to your guitar to straighten your neck.
 If you switch from a light gauge to a heavy gauge string there will be more tension pulling on the neck which will bow it slightly.
 Conversely switching from heavy to light gauge strings will have the opposite effect, releasing tension and bending the neck too far backward.
 Changes in humidity and temperature have an effect on how straight your neck will be through expanding/compressing wood.

-Once you're happy with the amount of gap between the depressed string and the 8th fret tune the guitar again.
+- Once you're happy with the amount of gap between the string and the 8th fret, tune the guitar again.